Your local guide to the Sussex Flea Market!

 for.
 Carrying a list of measurements for the spot you want to put a new table or the size of the door you will be carrying

-your finds through will save disappointment later.
-Bringing photographs of existing items you want to match any finds with
+your finds through will save you from being disappointed later.
+Bring photographs of existing items you want to match.

-If you are planning to cover a large block of the sale, you may wish to start at the point farthest from where you parked.
+If you're planning to cover a large block of the sale, you may wish to start at the point farthest from where you parked.

-That way, you will work back towards your vehicle, meaning less distance to walk when you are tired and loaded down with
+That way, you can work back towards your vehicle, meaning a shorter walk when you are tired and loaded down with

 your finds.
 This also allows you to quickly scan booths for items you may want to get right away.
 Allow a full afternoon to